 This module looks at developments in microeconomic theory in relation to the role of information in the economy.
-It studies models of the basic contract theory and asymmetric information (moral hazard and adverse selection).
-The module considers some of the applications of these models (e.g. insurance, labour market contracts).
-Presentation of the material involves mathematical tools that have been taught in FHEQ Levels 4 and 5 (algebra, calculus, constrained and unconstrained optimisation) and econometrics taught in FHEQ Level 5.
+It presents models of the basic contract theory and asymmetric information (moral hazard and adverse selection) as well as some of the applications of these models (e.g., insurance, labour market contracts).
+The module builds on the knowledge and skills the students have acquired in Levels 4 and 5 in terms of microeconomic theory, mathematical tools (algebra, calculus, constrained and unconstrained optimisation) and econometrics.

 NURMIKKO-METSOLA Sanna (Economics)